ankitAMD/NYTaxi_XG_Boost_Challenge-kaggle_challenge/README.md

 # Goal

 Kaggle competition to predict NYC taxi travel times.
 The report for the project is at capstone.pdf.
+(In this project i provide many links through which clear your concept if you are beginner , if anything not understand go throughly link and pdf which provides  in  project and readme .)

 ## PROBLEM S TATEMENT
 In this report, we look at a Kaggle competition with data from the NYC Taxi and